Walking a Tightrope

 As fall comes to a close, I am happy to say that I have once again found myself dragging wet trash bags around Virginia Tech’s campus.
 Community trail maintenance, Habitat for Humanity, food drives, recycling and clean-up projects, and walking dogs at the local shelter, I’ve found what I was missing.
 Extracurricular activities and community service are no longer extracurricular, but once again, a part of my total learning experience.

 Ann Lloyd is a ten-year unschooling veteran and the author of two books: Just ‘Til I Finish This Chapter… and Tips and Tricks for Homeschooling Survival (available through Amazon.com or www.knowmorepublishing.com).
 She is currently a doctoral student in Housing/ Family Studies at VA Tech.
 Her work has been published in a number of homeschooling magazines.
-This was her third contribution to Life Learning.
+This was her third contribution to Life Learning, and was published in 2008.

 Erica K. Gotow is Ann Lloyd's daughter.
 She was unschooled through eighth grade, then attended Blacksburg High School for three years prior to restructuring her life to create more time for community service and extracurricular activities.
 This was her first article published in Life Learning.